How your money performs smarter with Ally smart savings tools

 Customers flocked to us from traditional banks — especially in the past few years, as interest rates have been on the rise.
 We’re very proud of our tradition of being a “disruptor” in the industry, and we also recognize that interest rates are cyclical: They rise and they fall.
 So, we challenged ourselves to think about what should be next for our customers beyond just a great rate.

-Emily: While we do believe interest rate is really, really important, (that’s why we’ve always had a consistently competitive rate), the majority of Americans don’t have enough in savings for interest rate to really be that relevant to their overall savings plan.
+Shallal: While we do believe interest rate is really, really important, (that’s why we’ve always had a consistently competitive rate), the majority of Americans don’t have enough in savings for interest rate to really be that relevant to their overall savings plan.
 And even if they do, we can still be doing more to help optimize their money.

-The upgraded Online Savings Account is designed to help make it easier for customers to save.
+The upgraded Savings Account is designed to help make it easier for customers to save.
 How did you figure out what customers needed?

-Emily: We did a lot of research, both in-house and out in the world — literally walking the streets and talking to people.
+Shallal: We did a lot of research, both in-house and out in the world — literally walking the streets and talking to people.
 In the end, we spoke to thousands of people, and one of the things we noticed is they managed their money manually, whether that’s by stashing their savings in envelopes or having a calendar on their desks to keep track of when they needed to think about certain goals.

 Once we saw the pattern, we realized that organization was a huge barrier toward saving.
 People couldn’t organize their financial lives in a seamless way — there was no easy way for them to keep track of everything.
 A lot of people were just doing mental math.
 They had one savings account and were keeping track of separate goals in their heads or in spreadsheets.
 And it was causing them to feel stressed and overwhelmed.

-Sonia: One of the points that we honed in on was the way some traditional banks give tips on all these little things you can do to save money, like “Stop buying your coffee every morning.”
+Fraher: One of the points that we honed in on was the way some traditional banks give tips on all these little things you can do to save money, like “Stop buying your coffee every morning.”
 But that’s not really useful — it’s telling people what they’re doing wrong, instead of helping them get on a path toward saving in a meaningful way.
 But if we could take some of that weight off the customer’s shoulders, then we are providing a strategy that is much more valuable.

 In our early testing, we’ve seen people really seize the opportunity to make their buckets their own — naming those buckets things like “Dream car,” “Holiday season,” or “Tattoo.”
 We’ve even seen smiley faces!
 Customers are creating this direct emotional connection to their savings goals, and we love seeing that.